fediverse-devnet/feditest/docs/plan/index.md

 ## Test suite application areas

-We found three "application areas" in which a Fediverse Test Suite is advantageous:
+In discussions with developers, we found three "application areas" in which testing Fediverse apps is advantageous:

 1. **To support standards development and evolution**.
-For example, the editors of the ActivityPub specification want to know which aspects of their specifications are implemented correctly, and by which app.
+For example, the editors of the ActivityPub specification want to know which aspects of their specifications are implemented correctly or incorrectly, and by which app.

    Example question: "Which fraction of apps interpret `as2-partial-time` correctly"?